 Mealybugs and aphids are the most common culprits.
 These can destroy your plant, so make sure to get rid of them properly or take preventative measures.
 Use a damp cloth to clean the leaves of your plants and wipe them with rubbing alcohol to eliminate these pests.

-Not permanently, but you can move it outside during the summer months, just make sure to monitor how much sunlight it’s getting.
+It depends on the weather conditions in your place of living.
+In countries with pronounced seasonality, you can move it outside during the summer months, just make sure to monitor how much sunlight it’s getting.

 The stalks will become long and leggy if the plant is reaching for the sun.
 If this is the case, simply move it to a lighter area.
 If it’s getting too much, the color of the leaves will begin to distort.